WVFN

-WVFN (730 AM) is a radio station licensed to East Lansing, Michigan, broadcasting a sports format known as "The Game".
-It broadcasts on AM frequency 730 kHz and is under the ownership of Townsquare Media.
-730 AM is a Mexican and Canadian clear-channel frequency.
+WVFN (730 AM, "Lansing 730") is a radio station licensed to East Lansing, Michigan.
+Owned by Townsquare Media, it broadcasts a talk radio format featuring a mix of local and syndicated hosts.
+Its studios and offices are co-located with its sister stations on Pinetree Road in Lansing.
+WVFN is powered at 500 watts during the day.
+As 730 AM is a Mexican and Canadian clear-channel frequency, the station must power down to 50 watts at night.

-As WVIC, AM 730 was a Top 40 music station in Lansing for many years (see also: WMMQ, current sister station and former simulcast partner).

-WVFN is an affiliate of the Detroit Tigers baseball and Grand Valley State Laker football radio networks.
+History

 WVFN began broadcasting as WVIC in 1965 with a Middle-of-the-Road (MOR) format, as sister station WVIC-FM programmed a Beautiful Music format.
 WVIC and WVIC-FM adopted a full-time Top 40 format in 1968, competing with cross-town rivals WJIM and WILS.
 WVIC and WVIC-FM would simulcast the Top 40 format full-time for most of the 1970s, eventually leading WVIC-FM to beat out its AM competitors with the advantage of a 24-hour FM stereo signal.
 WVIC, during this time, was licensed to operate from 6:00 am to local sunset, and aired a promotional announcement at nightly sign-off, encouraging listeners to tune to WVIC-FM.
 WVIC made a partial break in their simulcast with WVIC-FM in 1979, airing an Urban Contemporary format during the midday, while continuing to simulcast WVIC-FM for the remainder of the broadcast day.